Because Expertise Matters

 Ocular Lens Structure and Mechanisms of Cataract Formation: Part I

-The eye lens is a centerpiece of the refractive apparatus that provides accommodating power to focus vital visual information on the retina.
-This fascinating tissue is a living transparent matter with sophisticated morphology, which is achieved through the highly ordered development and the clearing away of light-scattering organelles from the bulk of lens fiber cells.
+with sophisticated morphology, which is achieved through the highly ordered development and the clearing away of light-scattering organelles from the bulk of lens fiber cells.
 The lens keeps growing throughout its entire lifespan and is designed in a unique way to preserve its transparency for decades.
 The transparent lens

 Authors: Val Shestopalov, Ph.D.